Cornerstone Fellowship: Charitable giving

+In 2018, CF gave a total of $1.5 million to local and global non-profits, charities, outreach, and ministries.

+In response to the 2010 Haiti earthquake, CF sent a contractor to help rebuild the community.

 Response to COVID-19 and church online

-In a response to the Coronavirus, Executive Pastor Chris Stockhaus, announced that Cornerstone Fellowship was moving its physical services temporarily to their existing Church Online platform, emphasizing that it was not a caving in to hysteria or pressure, but to care for the health of the community, specifically the elderly.
-The response was to move services to their Church Online platform, hosted by Life.Church, rather than to cancel.
-A separate students page was setup to cater specifically to the students at Cornerstone Fellowship from all campuses.
+In a response to the Coronavirus, Executive Pastor Chris Stockhaus, announced that CF was temporarily moving to their existing Church Online platform (hosted by Life.Church), in order to care for the health of the community, specifically the elderly.